Part 1 of the Indian Constitution

 - form a new State by separation of territory from any State or by uniting two or more States or parts of States or by uniting any territory to a part of any State;

-- Declares that laws made for admission or establishment of new states (under Article 2) and formation of new states and alteration of areas, boundaries or names of existing states (under Articles 3) are not to be considered as amendments of the Constitution under Article 368.
+- Article 4 declares that laws made for admission or establishment of new states (under Article 2) and formation of new states and alteration of areas, boundaries, or names of existing states (under Articles 3) are not to be considered as amendments of the Constitution under Article 368.

 Dhar Commission and JVP Committee

-There has been a demand from different regions, particularly South India, for reorganisation of states on linguistic basis.
+- There has been a demand from different regions, particularly South India, for the reorganization of states on a linguistic basis.

 - Accordingly, in June 1948, the Government of India appointed the Linguistic Provinces Commission under the chairmanship of S K Dhar to examine the feasibility of this.

-- The commission submitted its report in December 1948 and recommended the reorganisation of states on the basis of administrative convenience rather than linguistic factor.
+- The commission submitted its report in December 1948 and recommended the reorganization of states on the basis of administrative convenience rather than linguistic factors.
 This created much resentment and led to the appointment of another Linguistic Provinces Committee by the Congress in December 1948 itself to examine the whole question afresh.
-It consisted of Jawaharlal Nehru, Vallahbhai Patel and Pattabhi Sitaramayya and hence, was popularly known as JVP Committee.
+It consisted of Jawaharlal Nehru, Vallahbhai Patel, and Pattabhi Sitaramayya and hence was popularly known as JVP Committee.

-- It submitted its report in April 1949 and formally rejected language as the basis for reorganisation of states.
-However, in October 1953, the Government of India was forced to createthe first linguistic state, known as Andhra state.
+- It submitted its report in April 1949 and formally rejected language as the basis for the reorganization of states.
+However, in October 1953, the Government of India was forced to create the first linguistic state, known as Andhra state.